 7 3/8" x 1/2"; domes are 3/8" high

 "STERLING" on clasp

-This emerald bracelet features molded sugar-loaf glass stones framed in silver-tone metal that alternate with onyx glass circles.
-Decorative metal links and an older-style spring-ring clasp complete this classic Art Deco piece.
+This vintage link bracelet features molded sugar-loaf emerald-glass stones framed in silver-tone metal that alternate with onyx glass rings.
+Decorative metal links and an older-style spring-ring clasp complete this classic Art Deco jewel.
 The color combination and detail in the workmanship are divine.
-The clasp is marked sterling, but the entire bracelet probably isn’t.
+The clasp is marked sterling, but the entire piece probably isn’t.
 Bracelets of this type were advertised extensively in wholesaler catalogs in the 1920s to early-1930s.
-Scroll down to see a similar bracelet in lapis as well as several emerald Art Deco jewels to wear with this one.
+Scroll down to see a similar bracelet in lapis as well as several emerald jewels to wear with this one.

 Vintage Earrings, 1930s Jewelry, Unsigned JewelryThese emerald bead earrings from the early-1930s are Czech in origin.
 An emerald-glass stone in a silver-tone setting sits at the earlobe.
 The chain that connects the top and the faceted, round glass ball pendant has a lantern-shaped bead in the middle.
 The color of the crystal beads is a pale shade of emerald green (without a bluish tint).
 These all-original screw-back earrings can be modified for pierced ears.
 Earrings like these never go out of style!
 An elegant accessory for day or evening wear.
 Scroll down to see an Art Deco bracelet to complete your ensemble.$ 195